onescales/google-sheet-api/README.md

 1. Create Google Sheet
 - Create the column and add data. (for example - "Users" as the header, "Bob" as first row (A2) and "Jason" as second row (A3)
-- Name the sheet (for example "Sheet1")
+- Name the sheet (for example "Sheet1").
+If you change this, you will need to change the value also in your API request path= (see step 5 below)
 3. Create Apps Script
 - In Google Sheet Top Menu, Click on Extensions -> App Script
 - Edit the Code.gs file and copy paste this repository Code.gs.
 Make sure to edit row 70 "Users" with the name of header of your column A ->       rowData.push(e.parameter['Users'] || '');